 Structuring content like a trail of breadcrumbs

-Implementation was a big and weighty undertaking drawn out over several days, but now it's finally done I can sit back with a nod of satisfaction.
+Implementation was a big and weighty undertaking drawn out over several days.
+But now it's finally done, I can sit back with a nod of satisfaction.

 The intention here isn't to produce more content, but to provide additional pathways to finding it.
 My favourite new feature, for example, is the classic breadcrumb trail perched atop the majority of pages.